rikukissa/typehole/README.md

 Bring your runtime values an inch closer to your type definitions.

 Generate TypeScript interfaces for API requests and other unknown types at runtime based on actual values.
+So kind of like [Quicktype](https://app.quicktype.io/) or [json2ts](http://json2ts.com/), but without having to copy-paste JSON and typescript interfaces around.
 This plugin is still very experimental, so please expect and report issues.

 ![file](https://user-images.githubusercontent.com/1206987/115986088-5646a280-a5b7-11eb-841c-90ab6e10198a.gif)